check-spelling-sandbox/materialize/ci/README.md

 ## Agent security

-Unlike builds on a CI platform where hardware is provided, like Travis CI or Github Actions, our build runners are not hardened against malicious code.
+Unlike builds on a CI platform where hardware is provided, like Travis CI or GitHub Actions, our build runners are not hardened against malicious code.
 This is problematic for accepting third-party pull requests, which could modify the build scripts to do all manner of devious things to our infrastructure.